 - Finding thermals/lift

 To be competitive for a medal at a WSMC, you will need to get an average duration of at least 140 seconds on each of your three flights in the standard rounds, and probably at least one 180-second max.
-Unless there is huge thermal activity, it is rare to have more than one flier get three 180-second maxes and have a flyoff round.
+Unless there is huge thermal activity, it is rare to have multiple fliers get three 180-second maxes and have a flyoff round.
 In order to get a team medal (three person team), it normally takes an average score of at least 400 seconds per team member and no DQ’s or poor flights (less than 2 minutes).